Yoga can be a sweaty endeavor.

-Why We Like It: The eco-friendly nature of the mat and it’s excellent grip make this a great pick.
+Why I Like It: The eco-friendly nature of the mat and it’s excellent grip make this a great pick.
 It’s also super thin at only 1/4″ thick, which might fit your preference (especially during hot yoga when a thick mat might just be too uncomfortable.)

 Its 72″ length makes it a great fit people of almost any body type, and it comes in a ton of different bold colors.

 Reviewers note that this mat is mega-grippy, and it’s one of the only mats around using this material so it’s definitely possible Healthyoga is onto something special here.

 Potential Drawbacks: Healthyoga suggests you use this mat with a towel for hot yoga, though many user reviews noted its stickiness was impressive on its own.
 It’s also a little thin, which might not be to everyone’s liking.

 While the mat is known to be odorless, there might be a slight smell when it’s first unwrapped, but that should go away with use and exposure.

 Overview: Bet you’ve never seen a yoga mat quite like this.
 Part carpet, part towel, part yoga mat, the Combo Mat from Yoga Design Lab is specifically built for sweat-drenched hot yoga or Bikram sessions.
 It’s actually designed to get grippier the sweatier the mat gets, which is perfect for super hot, intense workouts!